LaLena.com

 User Guide

-The ant program is a Microsoft .NET 2.0 WinForm program written in C#.
-Although the .NET Framework has been ported to make Operating Systems, your best bet is to use Windows XP or later.
-From Windows, you can get the latest .NET Framework using Windows Update or get it directly from microsoft.com
+The ant program is a Microsoft .NET WinForm program written in C#.
+Although the .NET Framework has been ported to several Operating Systems, your best bet is to use Windows.
+You can:

 The ant program